6 Signs You’re Burning Out—and What to Do About It

 You’re under a lot of stress

-"Stress is the main reason burnout occurs," Serani says.
-"But more importantly, it's the kind of stress that worsens burnout.
-Burnout is at its worst when it's chronic stress, meaning long term situations are experienced."
-Stress activates the body's physical, physiological, and psychological systems, says Dee O'Neill, a licensed professional counselor and head of executive and corporate solutions at the Center for BrainHealth at the University of Texas at Dallas.
-"Eventually, the human body and brain reach a breaking point: burnout," she says.
+“Stress is the main reason burnout occurs,” Serani says.
+“But more importantly, it’s the kind of stress that worsens burnout.
+Burnout is at its worst when it’s chronic stress, meaning long term situations are experienced.”
+Stress activates the body’s physical, physiological, and psychological systems, says Dee O’Neill, a licensed professional counselor and board-certified associate fellow in neurofeedback.
+“Eventually, the human body and brain reach a breaking point: burnout,” she says.
 An overwhelming workload, demanding managers, toxic culture, or a boss who is a psychopath can all contribute to chronic workplace stress.
+(Here’s how toxic productivity could be impacting your health.)

 You’re losing interest in your job